laspleendeparis/how-to-fix-society/resources/coding-resources.md

-## In-Person events and opportunities
+## In-person events and opportunities

 Feel free to start up your own in-person event if there are none available near you.
 Below are some example(s) for inspiration: